 Learn how to efficiently sort, organize, and search your emails in the Mail app of your Mac so you can stay on top of your inbox, and find what you need quickly.

-When you start using your new Mac and get your Mail app all set up, you’ll soon learn that you can do some really cool things.
+When you start using your new Mac and get your Mail app all setup, you’ll soon learn that you can do some really cool things.
 You can create rules to handle emails automatically and set up Smart Mailboxes to file messages quickly.

-But before you delve into advanced features of the Mail app, it’s important to know the basics.
+But before you delve into the advanced features of the Mail app, it’s important to know the basics.
 And when it comes to those basics; sorting, organizing, and searching in the Mail app fall into that category.

 So, for those of you new to Mac, here’s how to sort, organize, and search in the Mail app.